Evgeni Malkin: Transfer dispute

-After his first professional season in Russia, Malkin was drafted second overall (behind national teammate Alexander Ovechkin) in the 2004 NHL Entry Draft by the Pittsburgh Penguins.
-However, a transfer dispute between the NHL and the International Ice Hockey Federation (IIHF) delayed his Pittsburgh debut.
+After his first professional season in Russia, Malkin was drafted second overall (behind national teammate Alexander Ovechkin) in the 2004 NHL entry draft by the Pittsburgh Penguins.
+However, a transfer dispute between the NHL and the International Ice Hockey Federation (IIHF) delayed his Pittsburgh debut; though he would have stayed in Russia for what would have been his rookie season with the Penguins in any event due to the 2004–05 NHL lockout.
 On 7 August 2006, it appeared the 20-year-old Malkin had come to a compromise with Metallurg and signed a deal that would have kept him in Russia until May 2007.
 However, Malkin stated he signed the one-year contract not as a compromise, but because of the immense "psychological pressure" his former club exerted on him.
 Desiring to play in the NHL, he left Metallurg Magnitogorsk's training camp in Helsinki before it began on 12 August.
 It would later appear the team had taken Malkin's passport away to prevent him from leaving, but it was eventually given back to him, and Malkin was allowed to pass through Finnish customs.
 Meeting with his agent, J. P. Barry, the two quickly departed and waited for Malkin's visa clearance from the U.S. Embassy.

 In order to legally leave the team, on 15 August, Malkin invoked via fax a law allowing him to cancel his one-year contract by giving his employer two weeks' notice.
 Having untied himself of obligations in Russia, he was able to sign an entry-level contract with the Penguins on 5 September 2006.

 Following his first NHL game with Pittsburgh, on 19 October 2006, Malkin's former Russian hockey club filed an antitrust lawsuit against the NHL and the Penguins in the United States District Court for the southern district of New York.
 The lawsuit claimed Malkin should not be permitted to play in the NHL because he is still under contract in Russia.
 The claim also sought unspecified damages as well.
-The motion for an injunction was denied on 15 November 2006, ensuring Malkin would continue play in the NHL that season.
+The motion for an injunction was denied on 15 November 2006, ensuring Malkin would continue to play in the NHL that season.
 The lawsuit was ultimately dismissed on its merits by the District Court on 1 February 2007.